 “If we can get policy away from being focused solely on the car and focus more on a more complete street, we can really change some things,” he said.

 The county plans come at a time when Catonsville Rail to Trails has been working more on maintaining and expanding the network of Catonsville trails.
-Most recently, land for the Short Line Trail was transferred to the county.
+Most recently, land for the was .